-Involuntary intoxication is a complete defense to a crime.
+Involuntary intoxication is a complete defense to a criminal charge.
 This means that a defendant can use it to challenge any crime – no matter if it is a specific intent crime or a general intent crime.

 Generally speaking, a person is involuntarily intoxicated if either of the following occurred:

-- somebody forced or tricked him into consuming an intoxicating substance.
+somebody forced or tricked him into consuming an intoxicating substance.6

 The classic examples of involuntary intoxication are when someone:

 drinks a punch he believes to be nonalcoholic when it is actually spiked with liquor, or

 eats brownies not knowing they are laced with marijuana.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.